 Board upholds firing of former Louisville police officer who fatally shot Breonna Taylor

-A review board voted Wednesday to back the Louisville Metro Police Department’s decision to fire Officer Myles Cosgrove for the fatal shooting of Breonna Taylor.
+A review board voted this week to back the Louisville Metro Police Department’s decision to fire Officer Myles Cosgrove for the fatal shooting of Breonna Taylor.

 Cosgrove, one of the officers who served a no-knock search warrant at Taylor’s home in March 2020, fired 16 times, including the fatal shot, according to Kentucky Attorney General Daniel Cameron.